Stanford-Online/js-input-samples/matching_accessible/README.md

 - `MatchingA_nopartial.xml`: the old version of the XML without the partial credit code, for people running antique versions of edX.
 - `MatchingA_Elements.js`: holds the pregenerated group names.
 You will need to update this to have the items you want.
 - And several image files that you will need to replace with your own.
+- `MatchingA_pylib.xml`: If you're using the python library at [https://github.com/Colin-Fredericks/hx-py](https://github.com/Colin-Fredericks/hx-py), use this version of the XML instead.

 When creating your own matching problem, you will upload almost every file in this directory to the Files and Uploads section.
 There are two exceptions: the XML file (which you cut-and-paste into Studio) and the image files (which you replace with your own).